ESCO Technologies (NYSE:ESE) Issues FY 2022 Earnings Guidance

-Several brokerages have recently commented on ESE.
-Zacks Investment Research downgraded shares of ESCO Technologies from a buy rating to a hold rating in a research report on Tuesday, February 1st.
-TheStreet upgraded shares of ESCO Technologies from a c rating to a b rating in a research report on Friday, November 19th.
+ESCO Technologies (NYSE:ESE) last issued its quarterly earnings results on Monday, February 7th.
+The scientific and technical instruments company reported $0.46 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.52 by ($0.06).
+The business had revenue of $177.01 million for the quarter, compared to analysts’ expectations of $180.17 million.
+ESCO Technologies had a return on equity of 6.98% and a net margin of 9.11%.
+The business’s revenue for the quarter was up 8.8% compared to the same quarter last year.
+During the same quarter in the prior year, the company posted $0.55 EPS.
+Equities analysts expect that ESCO Technologies will post 3.15 EPS for the current year.

-The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, January 19th.
-Shareholders of record on Tuesday, January 4th were paid a $0.08 dividend.
-The ex-dividend date was Monday, January 3rd.
-This represents a $0.32 dividend on an annualized basis and a dividend yield of 0.41%.
-ESCO Technologies’s payout ratio is currently 12.85%.
+Several equities analysts have recently weighed in on the company.
+TheStreet downgraded ESCO Technologies from a b rating to a c+ rating in a research report on Tuesday, February 8th.
+Zacks Investment Research downgraded ESCO Technologies from a buy rating to a hold rating in a research report on Tuesday, February 1st.

-Large investors have recently modified their holdings of the business.
-Janus Henderson Group PLC purchased a new position in shares of ESCO Technologies in the 3rd quarter worth $202,000.
-LPL Financial LLC grew its stake in shares of ESCO Technologies by 11.0% in the 3rd quarter.
-LPL Financial LLC now owns 4,750 shares of the scientific and technical instruments company’s stock worth $370,000 after buying an additional 469 shares in the last quarter.
-Jane Street Group LLC purchased a new position in shares of ESCO Technologies in the 3rd quarter worth $787,000.
-Finally, Morgan Stanley lifted its holdings in shares of ESCO Technologies by 41.4% in the 2nd quarter.
-Morgan Stanley now owns 170,305 shares of the scientific and technical instruments company’s stock worth $15,977,000 after acquiring an additional 49,873 shares during the last quarter.
-92.36% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Janus Henderson Group PLC acquired a new stake in shares of ESCO Technologies in the third quarter valued at approximately $202,000.
+LPL Financial LLC increased its holdings in shares of ESCO Technologies by 11.0% in the third quarter.
+LPL Financial LLC now owns 4,750 shares of the scientific and technical instruments company’s stock valued at $370,000 after purchasing an additional 469 shares during the last quarter.
+Guggenheim Capital LLC increased its holdings in shares of ESCO Technologies by 3.3% in the fourth quarter.
+Guggenheim Capital LLC now owns 5,676 shares of the scientific and technical instruments company’s stock valued at $510,000 after purchasing an additional 182 shares during the last quarter.
+Jane Street Group LLC acquired a new stake in shares of ESCO Technologies in the third quarter valued at approximately $787,000.
+Finally, Squarepoint Ops LLC increased its stake in ESCO Technologies by 70.5% during the fourth quarter.
+Squarepoint Ops LLC now owns 11,133 shares of the scientific and technical instruments company’s stock worth $1,002,000 after acquiring an additional 4,604 shares during the last quarter.
+Institutional investors and hedge funds own 92.36% of the company’s stock.

 ESCO Technologies Company Profile